-Make sure that the pan you use is wider than the gas or electric ring you use, then the sugar will not burn on the sides of the pan and discolour the marzipan.
+Make sure that the pan you use is wider than the gas or electric ring you use; then the sugar will not burn on the sides of the pan and discolor the marzipan.

 Put some cold water in a bowl that is larger than the base of the pan and put to one side.

-Stir the sugar mixture until the sugar has dissolved then, with a brush dipped in cold water, brush the sugar crystals from the sides of the pan to prevent the mixture from crystallising.
+Stir the sugar mixture until the sugar has dissolved then, with a brush dipped in cold water, brush the sugar crystals from the sides of the pan to prevent the mixture from crystallizing.

 Do not stir again.